SOLAS-TTRPG/SOLAS/README.md

 You utter a divine word, and burning radiance erupts around each creature of your choice that you can see within range, dealing **R3 Radiant** damage.

+### Vicious Mockery
+- Range: 12 Tiles
+- Scalable: +R2

+You unleash a string of insults laced with subtle enchantments at a creature you can see within range.
+If the target can hear you (though it need not understand you), it makes a **Mind Check**, reducing damage dealt to it by its successes.
+Before reduction, this deals **R2 Psychic** damage.

 ## Secondary Spells
 *Requires 3 Mind, Costs 3 Focus*